lukasz-brzostek/corner-popup/readme.md

 Event | Description
 ------ | -----------
-beforePopup | Your code will work before popup is shown. afterPopup | Your code will work after pop-up is closed.
+beforePopup | Your code will work before the popup window appears. afterPopup | Your code will work after closing the pop-up window. onBtnClick | Your code will work after pressing the popup button.

 ## License